luanzhu/devil/README.md

 I really like Angel.
 It is the best process monitor/management tool I have ever used.
 I have been using it to manage several small yesod applications and cannot be happier with its stability and performance.
 Angel can do a lot of things for you automagically.
 However, one thing it does not do is to restart your program after you upload a new version.

 Devil is designed to handle program updates.
 It will monitor an upcoming folder.
-Whenever is new version is uploaded, it will update program and kill all running processes.
+Whenever is new version is uploaded, it will update program and kill its all running processes.
 Angel will restart the program, thus to complete the update cycle.

-Another big motivation is to learn haskell as I am new to haskell and would like to do more projects in haskell in future.
+Another big motivation is to learn haskell and have some fun.
+Even though I am new to haskell, I find it is a very fun language to play with.

 Supported System
 =====